McNepp/QApplicationContext/README.md

       void urlChanged();
     };

+Having done this, we will now register the `RestPropFetcher` with the *service-interface* `PropFetcher`:

+    context -> registerService(service<PropFetcher,RestPropFetcher>(inject<QNetworkAccessManager>()));

+As you can see, there are now two type-arguments: the first one being the service-interface, the second being the implementation-type.

+What would you do if you wanted to advertise the service with more than one service-interface?
+Well, you use the form with one type-argument again, but then have it followed by a call to `advertiseAs()`, which accepts an arbitrary number of interface-types!

+Here's what that would look like:

+    context -> registerService(service<RestPropFetcher>(inject<QNetworkAccessManager>()).advertiseAs<PropFetcher>());

-And lastly, we modify our class `PropFetcherAggregator` so that it accepts dependencies of the interface-type:
+In order to make use of our interface, we modify our class `PropFetcherAggregator` so that it accepts dependencies of the interface-type:

     class PropFetcherAggregator : public QObject {
       Q_OBJECT